Computation of Burgers Vectors from Elastic Strain and Lattice Rotation Data: Abstract

 \section{Abstract}

-A theoretical framework for computation of Burgers vectors from strain and lattice rotation data is presented, as well as implementation into a computer program to automate the process.
+A theoretical framework for computation of Burgers vectors from strain and lattice rotation data in materials with low dislocation density is presented, as well as implementation into a computer program to automate the process.
 The efficacy of the method is verified using simulated data of dislocations with known results.
 A 3D data set retrieved from Bragg coherent diffraction imaging (BCDI) and a 2D data set from high resolution transmission Kikuchi diffraction (HR-TKD) are used as inputs to demonstrate the reliable identification of dislocation positions and accurate determination of Burgers vectors from experimental data.
 For BCDI data, the results found using our approach show very close agreement to those expected from empirical methods.
 For the HR-TKD data the predicted dislocation position and the computed Burgers vector showed fair agreement with the expected result, which is promising considering the substantial experimental uncertainties in this dataset.
-The method reported in this paper provides a general and robust framework for determining dislocation positions and Burgers vectors, and can be readily applied to data from other experimental techniques.
+The method reported in this paper provides a general and robust framework for determining dislocation position and associated Burgers vector, and can be readily applied to data from different experimental techniques.